 ;; Response OK

-You can do this easily by customizing the HTML or plain text with render-template.
+You can make it even easier by customizing HTML or plain text with render-template.

 (ns myproject.views.my-view